kijai/ComfyUI-PyramidFlowWrapper/README.md

 - optimize memory use

 Besides text encoder, which can peak at ~12GB VRAM use, this should run at 9-10GB VRAM when using 1280x768.
 With fp8 and 384p model it can fit under 6GB too.
+Note that these tests were done on 4090, older cards may not support every optimization.

+Resolutions outside the model defaults perform poorly.

 Model loading has not been optimized at all yet, currently needs everything (choose either of the transformers) from here: